- min_edge_cover(G, matching_algorithm=None)#

 - GNetworkX graph

-G, and return a dictionary mapping each node to its mate.
+G, and return either a set of edges (with only one direction for the pair of nodes) or a dictionary mapping each node to its mate.
 If not specified,

-It contains all the edges of minimum edge cover in form of tuples.
-It contains both the edges
+A set of the edges in a minimum edge cover in the form of tuples.
+It contains only one of the equivalent 2-tuples

 An edge cover of a graph is a set of edges such that every node of the graph is incident to at least one edge of the set.
 The minimum edge cover is an edge covering of smallest cardinality.

 Due to its implementation, the worst-case running time of this algorithm is bounded by the worst-case running time of the function

 networkx.algorithms.bipartite.coveringwhich is simply this function with a default matching algorithm of

 >>> G = nx.Graph([(0, 1), (0, 2), (0, 3), (1, 2), (1, 3)]) >>> sorted(nx.min_edge_cover(G)) [(2, 1), (3, 0)]